openbmc/docs/designs/mctp/mctp-kernel.md

     assert(addrlen >= sizeof(buf));
     assert(addr.smctp_family == AF_MCTP);

-    printf("received %zd bytes from remote EID %d\n", rc, addr.smctp_addr);
+    printf("received %zd bytes from remote EID %d, type %d\n", rc, addr.smctp_addr, addr.smctp_type);
 ```

 The address argument to `recvfrom` and `recvmsg` is populated with the remote
 address of the incoming message, including tag value (this will be needed in
 order to reply to the message).

-The first byte of the message buffer will contain the message type byte.
-If an
+The `smctp_type` field of the passed address argument will be populated with the
+MCTP message type received, including the IC bit.
+The type byte does not appear
+in the returned buffer data.
+If IC is set, the integrity check follows the
-integrity check follows the message, it will be included in the received buffer.
+message, and will be included in the received buffer.

 Like the send calls, sockets will only receive responses to requests they have
 sent (TO=1) and may only respond (TO=0) to requests they have received.